elastic/integrations/packages/sentinel_one_cloud_funnel/docs/README.md

 2. To set up an SQS queue, follow "Step 1: Create an Amazon SQS Queue" mentioned in the [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
 - While creating an access policy, use the bucket name configured to create a connection for AWS S3 in SentinelOne Cloud Funnel.
 3. Configure event notifications for an S3 bucket.
 Follow this [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
 - While creating `event notification` select the event type as s3:ObjectCreated:*, destination type SQS Queue, and select the queue name created in Step 2.

+### Enabling the integration in Elastic:
+1. In Kibana go to Management > Integrations
+2. In "Search for integrations" search bar, type SentinelOne Cloud Funnel
+3. Click on the "SentinelOne Cloud Funnel" integration from the search results.
+4. Click on the Add SentinelOne Cloud Funnel Integration button to add the integration.
+5. While adding the integration, if you want to collect logs via AWS S3, then you have to put the following details:
+   - access key id
+   - secret access key
+   - bucket arn
+   - collect logs via S3 Bucket toggled on

+   or if you want to collect logs via AWS SQS, then you have to put the following details:
+   - access key id
+   - secret access key
+   - queue url
+   - collect logs via S3 Bucket toggled off

+**NOTE**: There are other input combination options available, please check [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html).

 ## Logs reference